Duck Camp is a two-and-a-half day introduction to the art of waterfowling.

 Who is considered a junior hunter?
 A junior hunter is anyone who holds a junior hunting license.
 All junior hunters must be accompanied by an adult 21 years of age or older.

 Does the hunting party need to include a junior hunter?
-No, the party can include either two adults or one junior and one adult.
+No, the party can include one adult, two adults, one junior and one adult, or two juniors and one adult.

 What is included?
 A two-night stay at Grizzly Ranch, food and drink, decoys, blinds, boats, game cleaning facility, CWA memberships and expert instruction is included.